Salvation Army official: Theft of toys no victory for Grinch

 FARMINGTON, N.M.
-(AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, a Salvation Army official said Saturday.
+(AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, according authorities.

 “The Grinch will not have this victory,” Salvation Army Lt.
-Christopher Rockwell told The Associated Press.
+Christopher Rockwell told The Associated Press on Saturday.

 Business leaders and others began making donations after the marked van with gifts intended for more than 350 children was stolen Tuesday from outside a store, Rockwell said.